top of page

 BCH Check Delivery_edited.jpg

-Doctors and the Executive Director of BCH with Hazel's donation check.
-Photo credit: Boulder Community Health
+The infectious disease doctor team and Executive Director of BCH with Hazel's donation check.

 Copy of Copy of Copy of Copy of Current Event Statement 3.23.21_V3 (1).png